 Unfortunately, treatment for serious injuries to the structure of your foot or diseases that cause foot pain may require surgery to fix the problem.
-Dr. Velimir Petkov of Premier Podiatry in Passaic County, New Jersey considers surgical interventions only when absolutely necessary.
+Dr. Velimir Petkov of podiatry practice in NJ considers surgical interventions only when absolutely necessary.
 After reaching his diagnosis, he discusses your options with you.
-If you need surgery, you can trust Dr. Petkov to take care of you from start to finish.
+If you need metatarsal foot surgery, you can trust Dr. Petkov to take care of you from start to finish.
 Call today to find out if you need metatarsal surgery.

 Metatarsal surgery involves a minimally invasive procedure for correcting foot injuries that affect your metatarsal bones.
 Each of your feet has five long metatarsal bones that connect each toe to the bottom part of your foot.
 The first metatarsal sits just behind the big toe.
 It’s usually the location where bunions develop.